epointal/lf-hiker/readme.txt

 7. You can change the default configuration in tab: `Settings → Lf-hiker`

 == Changelog ==
+= 1.3.9 =
+ * fixed fullscreen button to false not working

 = 1.3.8 =
  * fixed display button add marker in event editor